PNG Rascal violence now in NT

 Q.70 “How can remote Aboriginal communities have a sustainable future when they rely so heavily on government funding and do not have any (or very few) business enterprises?”

 Q.55 “Aboriginal people are always getting free stuff from the government.
 Even some jobs are only for Aboriginal people.
 It’s not fair they get so many handouts.”

 Similar arguments can be made about health literacy.
 As many Aboriginal people across the nation have no real understanding of germ theory, and other underlying fundamental health knowledge, their personal and communal conversations relating to the cause and effects of disease and sickness are non-existent.
 They are locked into a culture of silence around health issues.

-Although Europeans suffered from the black plague in Europe hundreds of years ago, Aboriginal people in Australia had no similar experience until European diseases were introduced only 200 years ago.
-So there is an enormous gap in health knowledge and a lot of catching up for Yolŋu people to do.
+Although Europeans suffered from the black plague in Europe hundreds of years ago, Aboriginal people in Australia had no similar experience until European diseases were introduced over 200 years ago.
+So there is an enormous gap in health knowledge and a lot of catching up for Yolngu and other Aboriginal people to do.

 Investment needs to be made into making sure the whole Aboriginal population across Australia is health literate.